CAR-T Market Report, 235 Pages

 For the next 48 hours, you can claim this report for an incredible 20% off.
 Act fast, because this offer expires soon and you won’t want to miss it.

 CAR-T cell therapy is a remarkably promising treatment for cancer patients.
 It is a type of immunotherapy where doctors collect immune cells, modify them in a laboratory, and provide them the power to easily recognize and kill cancer cells.
 When infused into a patient, the cells get multiplied and stay in the body as “living drugs.”

 T-cells form the backbone of CAR-T cell therapy.
 T-cells are the workhorses of our immune system and play a key role in directing the immune response and killing cells infected by pathogens.
 In CAR-T cell therapy, blood is drawn from the patient and the T-cells are separated out.
 In the laboratory, a disarmed virus is then used to genetically engineer the T-cells to produce chimeric antigen receptors (CARs) on their surface.
 These receptors are synthetic and do not exist naturally.
 Once infused into the patient, these CARs enable the T-cells to recognize and get attached to an antigen (specific protein) on the tumor cell leading to the destruction of the tumor.

 Since the approval of the first CAR-T cell therapeutic in 2017, widespread research, an exponential increase in clinical trial activity, proliferative M&A activity, and lucrative IPOs have created a robust CAR-T cell market.
-This billion dollar market would not have been possible without the remarkable efficacy of Kymriah, Yescarta, Tecartus, and Breyanzi in treating several types of blood cancers.
+This billion dollar market would not have been possible without the remarkable efficacy of Kymriah, Yescarta, Tecartus, Breyanzi, and Abecma in treating several types of blood cancers.

 CAR-T Cell Therapy Market